- This post contains affiliate links. Read more here.

 - diarrhea and vomiting

 Roundworms can also infect people, and if undetected can lead to organ damage and neurologic problems.
 People can get infected through contact with feces and soil that is contaminated with feces, so glove up or cover your hands with a plastic bag when you’re picking up after your dog.

-Tapeworms live in the intestines of affected dogs.
+Tapeworms live in the intestines of affected puppies and adult dogs.
 Most dogs don’t show symptoms of tapeworms, and infection is usually diagnosed when a person sees white, rice-grain size segments of the tapeworm around the dog’s anus, in their bedding, or in their feces.